SofaPirate/Plaquette/docs/Wave.rst

 Randomization
 -------------

-In addition to controlling period, shape, skew, and amplitude, the ``Wave`` units can also generate **randomized oscillations** in a similar manner as :doc:`Metronome` units using the ``randomize`` function.
+In addition to controlling shape, period, and skew,``Wave`` units can also generate **randomized oscillations** in a similar manner as :doc:`Metronome` units using the ``randomize`` function.
 This allows the oscillation to feel less mechanical and more organic, closer to natural rhythms like breathing, heartbeat variations, or the flicker of firelight.